We are a multi-award-winning people and organisational development consultancy.

 Unity.

-Ektaa means unity in the Panjabi language.
-Ektaa’s primary aim is to create an inclusive environment for all and to improve the representation of underrepresented groups within organisations, thus retaining diverse talent.
+Ektaa means Unity in the Panjabi language.
+Ektaa’s primary aim is to create an inclusive environment for all and to improve the retention of diverse talent.

 We loose diverse talent through leaky pipelines